elmol/zk-proof-of-humanity/docs/ZKProofOfHumanity.md

 function verifyHumanity(uint256 merkleTreeRoot, uint256 signal, uint256 nullifierHash, uint256 externalNullifier, uint256[8] proof) external view returns (uint256)
 ```

-_Verifies humanity and emits an event if the zero-knowledge proof is valid.
+_Verifies humanity if the zero-knowledge proof is valid.
  Note that a double-signaling check is not included here, and should be carried by the caller.
  Also, verification of proofs created with old Merkle tree roots (expiraton time) is not included here._